Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 But I still owed 2BitWizard a feedback.
 I had a debt.

 To my big surprise, the main branch stayed nearly inactive after the initial commit.
 I've decided to start the mod from zero, putting my prototype boards aside, to see if I was able to make the project with only informations provided in the main repository.
 It required many educated guesses on my side.
 I needed external help (see the acknowledgements).
-This is why I've decided to make this fork to fill the gaps.
-The project deserves it.
+I had to modify important things.
+This is why I've decided to make this fork to fill the gaps and fix the project.
 A way of paying my debt.

 ## What have been changed compared to the main branch ?
 - Inconsistencies between BOM and schematic have been fixed;